Acámbaro figures: History

 The Acámbaro figures were uncovered by a German immigrant and hardware merchant named Waldemar Julsrud.
-According to Dennis Swift, a young-Earth creationist and major proponent of the figures, Julsrud stumbled upon the figures while riding his horse and hired a local farmer to dig up the remaining figures, paying him for each figure he brought back.
+According to Dennis Swift, a young-Earth creationist and major proponent of the figures' authenticity, Julsrud stumbled upon the figures while riding his horse and hired a local farmer to dig up the remaining figures, paying him for each figure he brought back.
 Eventually, the farmer and his assistants brought him over 32,000 figures which included representations of everything from the supposed dinosaurs to peoples from all over the world including Egyptians, Sumerians, and "bearded Caucasians".

 Archaeologist Charles C. Di Peso was working for the Amerind Foundation, an anthropological organization dedicated to preserving Native American culture.
 Di Peso examined the figures and determined that they were not authentic, and had instead been produced by local modern-day farmers.

 He concluded that the figurines were indeed fakes: their surfaces displayed no signs of age; no dirt was packed into their crevices; and though some figurines were broken, no pieces were missing and no broken surfaces were worn.
 Furthermore, the excavation’s stratigraphy clearly showed that the artifacts were placed in a recently dug hole filled with a mixture of the surrounding archaeological layers.
 DiPeso also learned that a local family had been making and selling these figurines to Julsrud for a peso apiece since 1944, presumably inspired by films shown at Acámbaro’s cinema, locally available comic books and newspapers, and accessible day trips to Mexico City’s Museo Nacional.

 Charles Hapgood, pioneer of pole shift theory, became one of the figures' most high profile and devout supporters.

 The figures continue to draw attention in the present day.
 They have been cited in some pseudoscientific books such as Atlantis Rising by David Lewis.
 Another young-Earth creationist, Don Patton, has emerged as one of their staunchest supporters.
 He has proposed some new lines of evidence, including the figure's resemblance to the dinosaurs depicted in Robert Bakker’s book, Dinosaur Heresies.

 In 1970, Erle Stanley Gardner published his last travel book, Host With the Big Hat with a chapter on the collection.
 His biographer Dorothy B. Hughes wrote that "the story of Acámbaro may be the crowning achievement of his archeological investigations".